YeoLab/skipper/README.md

    cd ..
    ```
 2. **Edit config file**
-   Open the config file in `example/Example_config.yaml` using any text editor and change every instance of /path/to/your/skipper with the **absolute** path to the skipper directory you just cloned.
+   Open the config file in `example/Example_config.yaml` using any text editor and change every instance of /path/to/your/skipper to the **absolute** path to the skipper directory you just cloned.
 Also, change every instance of `/path/to/save/output` with the **absolute** path to whatever location you want to save your skipper outputs too (should be a location with lots of space, such as a scratch directory).

 3. **Edit manifest file**
    Open the config file in `example/Example_config.yaml` using any text editor and change every instance of /path/to/your/skipper with the **absolute** path to the skipper directory you just cloned.